HugoBlox/hugo-blox-builder/CONTRIBUTING.md

-# Contributing to Wowchemy
+# Contributing to Hugo Blox Builder

 Thanks for being interested in contributing!
 We’re so glad you want to help!

-We want contributing to Wowchemy to be fun, enjoyable, and educational for anyone and everyone.
+We want contributing to Hugo Blox to be fun, enjoyable, and educational for anyone and everyone.
 All contributions are welcome, including new plugins (such as new widgets, shortcodes, theme packs, and language packs), templates, features, documentation as well as updates and tweaks, blog posts, YouTube tutorials, live streaming customizations, meetups, and more.

 ## Where to Start